 The Sandalwood Shop and Quintis are committed to sharing the beauty of sandalwood and to being a quality, sustainable and ethical business.

 At the heart of The Sandalwood Shop’s ethos and led by parent company Quintis, is a desire to engage in sustainable practices and support the environment that supports us.

 In 2010, the installation of a water recycling system at the Albany distillation facility, has since saved over 40 million litres of water, reducing the company’s water scheme use by 80 per cent.

 The process of steam distillation on site is powered using waste wood from local Albany plantations.
 Our computer-controlled biomass boiler optimises combustion to generate maximum energy with minimum waste, each year eliminating 65 per cent of emissions from alternative fossil fuel powered steam generation.
 The resulting potash is also repurposed as soil-rebalancing mulch.

-In the northern Australian Sandalwood Album plantations, the Company has partnered with relative conservation groups to limit environmental impact on native fauna which has seen the plantations become home to more than 100 species of birds and wildlife.
+In the northern Australian Sandalwood Album plantations, the company has partnered with conservation groups to limit environmental impact on native fauna which has seen the plantations become home to more than 100 species of birds and wildlife.